Alto-R/SignalNest/README-EN.md

 ### Data persistence

 `data/` is mounted as a Docker volume to the host. `feedback.db` (preference history) survives container rebuilds.
-Each run (morning/evening/weekly) is also archived to `data/history/` by run time, so historical outputs are preserved instead of overwritten.
+Each run is archived to `data/history/` with a timestamp, so historical outputs are never overwritten.

 <br>